Teodor92/Project-Company-Life/specification/README.md

 ## Technical Stack

-The front-end of the application must be done with Angular 5/6.
+The front-end of the application can be done with Angular/React/Vue.js or any other technology you wish.
-The whole stack could be the MEAN stack (Express, Node and Database of your choice) or use any Back-end as a Service (BAAS) (ex: Firebase).
+The whole stack could be the MEAN stack (Express, Node and Database of your choice) or any other backend technology you wish.

 ## Code Style